mikenikles/html-to-react/README.md

 Simply replacing the `<div>` elements with a React component would end up with multiple top-level React components that have no common parent.

-The **html-2-react** module solves this problem by parsing each DOM element and converting it to a React tree with one single parent.
+The **html-to-react** module solves this problem by parsing each DOM element and converting it to a React tree with one single parent.

 ## Examples